 Conclusion

 Traditional unit-based ethics rounds often center on identifying and preventing conflicts that arise from the care of a seriously ill patient (Schmitz et al., 2018).
 Bioethics Bites, unlike other unit-based ethics rounds, were developed using the Integrated Ethics Model to provide a framework for organizing rounds that focused on all three target areas.
 The learning has thus been multifaceted.
-The nurses who participated have new knowledge and insight into their critical role in quality and ethical care.
+Nurses who participated have new knowledge and insight into their critical role in quality and ethical care.
 They know when and how to access the ethics committee, which is focused on decisions and actions with a top-down design.
-The rounds have also empowered staff with ethics language and strategies to process ethical conflict, a bottom-up design.
+The rounds have empowered staff with ethics language and strategies to process ethical conflict, a bottom-up design.

 The future direction of the Bioethics Bites/Bytes should include multidisciplinary members of the team.
-Research could test the efficacy of using this model of unit-based ethics rounds to mitigate moral distress of staff and improve staff confidence and comfort with handling ethical dilemmas.
+Research could explore the efficacy of using this model of unit-based ethics rounds to mitigate moral distress of staff and improve staff confidence and comfort with handling ethical dilemmas.

 In implementation, it is imperative to consider the unit pace and culture.
 Integrating Bioethics Bites into regular huddles normalized this type of ethics education.
 Because the Bites are 15-20 minutes, researching topics and planning is easier, as is scheduling speakers who may have limited time.
 Additionally, the brevity keeps the topic simple and targeted; this facilitates the ease of attendance for nurses working on a busy unit.
 Larger topics are divided into smaller units that build upon each other.
 In sum, ethics rounds have been a feasible, sustainable, and beneficial process to include ethics education into practice.